luca-commits/3DV-sdfdepth/README.md

 - AdaBins, version 1.0, https://github.com/shariqfarooq123/AdaBins
 - UNet/FCN Pytorch, version 2022.08.21, https://github.com/usuyama/pytorch-unet

+## Sample data

+A sample of the data used is present in the `sample` directory.
+It includes the KITTI raw image data and the corresponding depth information.

 ## Authors

 Niall Siegenheim, Luca Wolfart, Lovro Rabuzin, Mert Ertugrul